-How is a Trustee Changed?
+How is a Trustee in a Unit Trust changed?

-The Patricia Holdings Unit Trust deed provides that 62% of the Unit Holders have the power to remove and appoint a Trustee (clause 34).
+The Patricia Holdings Unit Trust provides that 62% of the Unit Holders have the power to remove and appoint a Trustee (clause 34).
 This percentage is a purely arbitrary figure and could be any other percentage as long as it is a majority percentage.

-How is a new Trustee added?
+How is a new Trustee added to a Unit Trust?

 To add a new Trustee is relatively simple.
 The appointment can be made verbally or in writing; preferably in writing.
 The appointment is made by a 62% majority vote of the Unit Holders.
 Generally the appointment is in the form of a Trust deed because a Trust deed is a more legally binding document.
 The additional Trustee must when accepting the appointment undertake to carry out the duties of Trustee and discharge the obligations contained in the Trust deed and at law.

 Much like in a company structure, a Unit Holder can sell his or her units back to the Trustee if the Trustee agrees to re-purchase the units.
 Alternatively, the Unit Holder can sell them to the other Unit Holders (transfer of Units) in the Trust.
 If no Unit Holder wants to purchase the Units then the units may be sold on the open market if a purchaser can be found.